 Why are print magazines from brands effective?

 In a digital-first world, print magazines offer the opposite to snacky, ephemeral, speedy content that is consumed at pace.
-Instead they invite the consumer to relax and engage deeper.
+Instead, they invite the consumer to relax and engage deeper.
 And in return, for the brand, it’s an opportunity to brand-build and share their values in a more subtle way.
-Just like the emerging podcast format, it’s a more intimate experience and allows brands to cut through what is called ‘content shock’.
+Similar to the podcast format, it’s a more intimate experience and allows brands to cut through what is called ‘content shock’.

-Of course, there are multiple other benefits to a print magazine that go beyond engagement; the opportunity to maximise content, generate revenue from it through advertising and of course, drive to sale.
+Of course, there are multiple other benefits to a print magazine that go beyond engagement; the opportunity to maximise content, generate revenue from it through advertising and, of course, drive sales.

 Community spirit